Kaway/Poulpinou/README.md

 # secret-nemesis
-This bot say "Hi" to you !
+IRC bot which says "Hi" to you !